grncdr/node-any-db/DESIGN.md

 ## Transaction

-**Responsibility:** Wrap a `ConnectionAdapter` and return it to the connection pool when the transaction is either committed or rolled back.
+**Responsibility:** Wrap a `ConnectionAdapter` and so that all queries take place within a single database transaction.
 Unhandled query errors will be emitted by the transaction object itself and cause an automatic rollback.

 ### Interface